tysonkh/tysonkh.github.io/projects.md

 download_title	= "itch.io"
 description		= "A survivor must run as far as they can while they shoot zombos, loot buildings, and score high."
 %}

+---

+{% include {{ page.project_template }}
+project_path	= "/projects/twin-curse"
+image_path		= "/assets/twincurserecurse/screenshot3.png"
+project_title	= "Twin Curse"
+project_year	= "2015"
+brief_detail	= "Art // GameMaker"
+description		= "After the kingdom unleashes a demonic horde on the lands, a hero must use their imbued curse to eradicate the invasion in this difficult platforming action game."
+%}

+---

+{% include {{ page.project_template }}
+project_path	= "/projects/high-school-hero"
+image_path		= "/assets/highschoolhero/screenshot2.png"
+project_title	= "High School Hero"
+project_year	= "2014"
+brief_detail	= "Art // GameMaker"
+description		= "Real-time RPG set in a high school where teachers plan to brainwash the students to do homework all summer long.
+Uses a combat system that involves players aiming their attacks to specific targets."
+%}

+---